-Competitors must complete the WCRC Competitor Registration Form online at worldcoffeeroasting.org no less than 6 weeks prior to the WCRC Event.
+Competitors must complete the WCRC Competitor Registration Form which will be sent to Competition Body Champions directly via email no less than 6 weeks prior to the WCRC Event.
 This form includes a space to upload a scanned copy of the required valid passport or other accepted credentials (as described in the "Nationality" section).
 Approved Competition Body Champions will receive confirmation by email in approximately 2 weeks after receipt of all required registration documentation.
+For any queries about competitor registration, these can be submitted to info@wcc.coffee